omni-us/jsonargparse/README.rst

 Parsing URLs
 ============

-The :func:`.path_type` function also supports URLs which after parsing the :py:meth:`.Path.get_content` method can be used to perform a GET request to the corresponding URL and retrieve its content.
+The :func:`.path_type` function also supports URLs which after parsing, the :py:meth:`.Path.get_content` method can be used to perform a GET request to the corresponding URL and retrieve its content.
 For this to work the *validators* and *requests* python packages are required.
 Alternatively, :func:`.path_type`